cvonk/vscode-starters/ESP32/README.md

 # Debugging

 The ESP32 supports the [Open On-Chip Debugger](http://openocd.org/).
-Say goodbye to `printf`, and explore the world that was once the domain of in-circuit emulators.
+Say goodbye to `printf`, and explore the world that was once the exclusive domain of in-circuit emulators.
 Using special pins on the ESP32, your computer can set break points, inspect variables and single step instructions.

 ## Tools